 Tick “Regular Mail” for standard method of return.
 Alternatively, mention your FedEX or UPS account number if you have a prepaid account with them.

 Enter your credit card details only if you are paying through credit card.
 Leave it blank if you are paying by check.

 This should be filled only if there is an outstanding franchise tax and you would like to pay it with your credit card.
 In all other cases, leave it blank.

 If you need help with dissolving a Delaware LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.